Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 ### Discovery Agent

 The Discovery Agent is used to discover new published APIs.
-The Discovery Agent pushes both REST and SOAP API definitions to Amplify.
+The Discovery Agent functions in two modes, default mode where all APIs are discovered from the API Manager, and the EventHub mode where the APIs are discovered from the Event Hub Schema Registry.
+After the discovery process, the agent pushes both REST and SOAP API definitions to Amplify.

 The related APIs are published to Amplify as an API service in the selected environment and then can be published to Marketplace within a product.